EuroLinux/raspberry-pi-build/README.md

 ## About Raspberry Pi for EuroLinux

-Ready to use images are here -> https://fbi.cdn.euro-linux.com/images/
+Ready-to-use images are here -> https://fbi.cdn.euro-linux.com/images/

 Raspberry Pi images have `rpi-TYPE` in the name.
-Currently we deliver two basic types:
+Currently, we deliver two basic types:

 1. minimal
 2. gnome